Server Generator Guide

 - Admin UI at

-/uiwith GraphiQL interactive explorer - Schema introspection at
+/uiwith GraphQL Playground (interactive explorer with autocomplete) - Schema introspection at

 /graphql